futurewei-cloud/chogori-platform/docs/K23SI-Detailed-States.md

 <br/>
 - (f) Orphan Write-Intent push : ForcedAborted(S5) : Some orphan Write-Intend in participant partition triggered other confliciting transaction to push on TRH, where there is no TR in memory, we created the TR in this state and client is not aware of this (re)created transaction thus no finalization.
 Such TR will be removed when Retention Window Ends(onRWE).
 The reason causing orphan Write-Intend in general is above sequence (e) where the client never give complete write-set for a foreced aborted transaction to proper finalize.

-One rare but possible state sequece in WAL ()
+One rare but possible state sequece in WAL:
 <br/>
-- (g) Failed to Commit caused abort : S1 -> S2 -> S3 -> S4 : transaction is started, tried to commit but couldn't sucessfully got comit record persistance confirmed after max amount of retries(even the commit record S2 is indeed persisted in WAL), then start to abort the transaction and it got aborted suceessfully and finalized.
+- (g) Failed to Commit caused abort : InProgress(S1) -> -> Committed(S2) -> Aborted(S3) -> Finalized(S4) : transaction is started, tried to commit but couldn't sucessfully got comit record persistance confirmed after max amount of retries and timed out (even the commit record S2 is indeed persisted in WAL), then start to abort the transaction and it got aborted suceessfully and finalized.
 Note, from client point of view, the transaction is never committed successfully and thus aborted and finalized.
+As in such case, the commit request was not acknowledged success to client but an abortion instead is.

+### TR replay rules during partition reload.
 All position in above sequence paths of state transition could happen to a transaction in WAL.
 During replay, depends on which state record is the last one, we will push the transaction to next sate according to replay rules.
+They can be discribed in simplified way as following:
+- If last state record is `InProgress(S1)`, it will follow above (e) sequence,force abort this transaction.
+Replay in this case as if the client is crashed.
-For example, in simplified discription, if replay process see last record is `Committed`(S2), it will follow (a) during replay, trying to finalize the transaction.
-If see `Aborted` S3, it will try to follow (b), trying to finalize the abortion.
-If last state is S1, it will follow (e), force abort this transaction.
-If last is S5, it will follow (f), keep the S5 record in memory till RWE (or got client proper request for abortion, then follow (d), moving to `Aborted`(S3)).
-Of course, if last state record is `Finalized` (S4), no further state transition need to be done as it is final state.
+- If last state record is `Committed(S2)`, it will follow above (a) sequence, trying to finalize the transaction.
+- If last state record is `Aborted(S3)`, it will follow above (b) sequence, trying to finalize the abortion.
+- If last state record is `ForcedAborted(S5)`, it will follow above (f), keep the S5 record in memory till RWE (or got client proper request for abortion in possible but rare case, then follow (d), moving to `Aborted`(S3)).
+- Of course, if last state record is `Finalized` (S4), no further state transition need to be done as it is final state.

 Also notice that `Finalized` (S4) state of transaction only exists in WAL, but never in memory.